AButler/AButler/README.md

 🦦 [LogOtter](https://github.com/LogOtter/log-otter): A collection of libraries to help create modern microservices using CosmosDB and Event Sourcing and the tools to test them.

 💻 [Kong Portal CLI](https://github.com/AButler/kong-portal-cli): A CLI tool for pushing API Products, Versions & Documents to Kong Konnect

+👷‍♂️ [OpenApiValidate](https://github.com/AButler/openapi-validate): A dotnet library for validating whether an API response matches against an OpenAPI document

 ### Technologies